Jordan Windle: Permanent ban

 In December 2021, the United States Center for SafeSport (SafeSport) and the Longhorns placed Windle on "temporary suspension" for "allegations of misconduct", as an investigation continued.
 In January 2025 he was fully and permanently banned by SafeSport, with a no-contact directive, for "Sexual Misconduct – involving Minors; Inappropriate Conduct; Emotional Misconduct.:

 Personal life

 Windle was bullied as a child because of his interracial adoption and for having a gay father.
-He is an ally of the LGBT community.
-Windle has participated in the It Gets Better Project.